 The rules over whether to allow felons to vote vary by state, as does the process of restoring those rights.
 Some states require a pardon from the state before voting rights are restored, while others automatically grant it upon a felon's unconditional release from prison.
 Others require that the felon has never been found mentally incompetent by a judge.

 Two states, Maine and Vermont, allow felons to vote while still in prison.
-In Kentucky, felons can only restore their voting rights with a petition or application to the state government.

 The Crime Committed Plays a Role